immutant/immutant.org/drafts/messaging.md

 ## Anything Else?

 Another advantage we get from AS7 is its clustering support.
-Once we work out some small integration bits, the consumers of your endpoints will be automatically discoverable (hence no configuration), load-balanced and fault-tolerant.
+Once we work out some small integration bits, message distribution across a cluster of dynamic nodes will be automatically load-balanced and fault-tolerant, with minimal to no configuration required.

 Of course, we still have other messaging features on our roadmap, e.g. XA transactions, durable subscribers and synchronous